 Myth 2: "If I use Bakuchiol, I don't need sunscreen."

 Serious error.
-Although Bakuchiol is not photosensitive (it does not degrade with sun), UV radiation still damages your collagen.
+Although Bakuchiol is not photosensitive (it is not damaged by the sun), UV radiation still damages your collagen.
 Bakuchiol helps repair, but prevention is the clinical key.

 Myth 3: “The myth of "purging" and retinization.”

-A recurring fear when starting cell renewal treatments is the phenomenon of skin purging.
-With synthetic retinoids, the acceleration of cell turnover is so sudden that it often causes deep impurities to surface all at once, accompanied by a phase of retinization (irritation and flaking).
+A recurring fear when starting cell renewal treatments is the phenomenon of skin purging .
+With synthetic retinoids, the acceleration of turnover is so sudden that it often causes deep impurities to surface all at once, accompanied by a phase of retinization (irritation and flaking).
 However, Bakuchiol acts through anti-inflammatory and soothing pathways, which allows for a much more harmonious biological transition.
-By not compromising the integrity of the lipid barrier or forcing aggressive exfoliation, Bakuchiol does not usually cause purging breakouts, making it the safe option for those seeking results without going through the 'sensitive skin' phase.
+By not compromising the integrity of the lipid barrier or forcing aggressive exfoliation, Bakuchiol does not usually cause purging breakouts , making it the safe option for those seeking results without going through the 'sensitive skin' phase.

 Clinical Care Strategy: Cell Renewal Routine

-To maximize the benefits of this multitasking active ingredient, follow this technical guideline:
+To maximize the benefits of this multitasking active, follow this technical guideline:

-1. Deep Cleansing: Use soaps that respect pH 5.5.
+Deep Cleansing : Use soaps that respect pH 5.5.
 Clean skin allows the Bakuchiol molecule to penetrate unimpeded.

-3. Sealing and Hydration : Apply your usual creams .
+Sealing and Hydration : Apply your usual creams.
 Bakuchiol combines wonderfully with Niacinamide or Hyaluronic Acid to enhance the lipid barrier.

-4. Daily photoprotection : Essential.
-Use broad-spectrum sunscreens to prevent sun damage from neutralizing the progress made with the treatment.
+Daily Photoprotection : Essential.
+Use broad-spectrum sunscreens to prevent sun damage from neutralizing the progress achieved with the treatment.

 About Alma Eko

 At Alma Eko we believe in conscious biotechnology .
-We select active ingredients such as Bakuchiol because they offer high-performance dermatological results without damaging the microbiota or the skin's natural barrier.
+We select actives like Bakuchiol because they offer high-performance dermatological results without improving the microbiota or the natural skin barrier.
 Our philosophy combines scientific rigor with zero waste.

 1. Can I combine Bakuchiol and Vitamin C in the same routine?